 Other health problems linked to POTS include impaired nerve function, poor blood circulation and blood pressure.

 How is POTS diagnosed?

 There’s no single test to diagnose POTS, but your health care provider will start with a complete physical exam and review your medical history.
-In addition, they may run several tests, including an echocardiogram, cardiopulmonary testing and a tilt table test.
+In addition, they may run several tests, including an echocardiogram, cardiopulmonary testing, a stand test and a tilt table test.